Apple's total U.S. gaming market share jumped last year from 1% to 5%, despite the market as a whole shrinking a bit.

 - The video game industry shrank from $11 billion to $9.9 billion between 2008 and 2009.

-400% between 2008 and 2009, increasing their total U.S. game market share to 5% over the previous year's 1%.
+- According to recent Flurry Analytics market share figures, Apple's iPhone/iPod touch game revenues have increased over 400% between 2008 and 2009, increasing their total U.S. game market share to 5% over the previous year's 1%.
 Wowza.
 Here's a pie chart:

 - Now, Apple earns more revenue from games than the PSP, and 19% of ALL portable gaming, even in the face of the unstoppable Nintendo DS.
 Dang!
 Here's another pie chart: